PrinceSandal20/online_voting_system/README.md

-Note: Replace the dummy images and video link with actual content as needed.
+##Note: Replace the dummy images and video link with actual content as needed.

-Contribution
+##Contribution

-Feel free to fork this repository and make enhancements.
+-Feel free to fork this repository and make enhancements.
 If you have suggestions or find any bugs, please open an issue or submit a pull request.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+##Author: Prince

-Author: PrinceThank you for exploring the Online Voting System!
+-Thank you for exploring the Online Voting System!